Implan-Group/api/impact/readme.md

 ### Find a region and industry to study

-In order to run an economic impact analysis, you will first need to identify the Data Year (Dataset) (LINK) on when the impact will take place, the Industry (LINK) that will change, and the Region (LINK) where the impact will take place.
+In order to run an economic impact analysis, you will first need to identify the [Data Year (Dataset)](#dataset-endpoint-get) on when the impact will take place, the Industry (LINK) that will change, and the Region (LINK) where the impact will take place.

 ### Create a project, define groups and events